ksandom/auto-zram/README.md

 ## Install

-Currently the install method is assumed to be systemd, however the script has been structures to slot right in to a traditional `init.d` style service management.
+Currently the install method is assumed to be systemd, however the script has been structured to be easy to slot right in to a traditional `init.d` style service management.

 ```bash
 sudo make install